- Head Eve Jardine-Young

 College is passionate about the futures of our girls.

 Their academic achievements are important, and these go hand-in-hand with co-curricular activities that interest and challenge them, a community that supports them, and opportunities to pursue their passions and learn from their failures.

 We are committed to making our girls ready for their lives well beyond College.
 An education in the 21st century needs to give children the flexibility and resourcefulness to flourish in our rapidly changing world.

 Our teachers have a deep enthusiasm for their subjects and are committed to providing high-quality teaching which develops intellectually curious, self-motivated, enthusiastic young women with an enduring love of learning.

-In 2019, College celebrated outstanding A-level results, with over 31% A* grades at A-level.
+In 2021, College celebrated exceptional GCSE and A Level results, with 50% A* grades at A Level.
 Girls can choose many subject areas, building their timetable and discussing options with their tutors.
 Classes are small, and girls are encouraged to take an active part in lessons, challenging, debating and developing their point of view.

 While at College, girls make the transition from childhood to adulthood.
 That’s why pastoral care isn’t just something that happens when things go wrong; it’s a constant support network for girls at College.

 The three academic Divisions (Lower College, Upper College and Sixth Form College), tutor groups and House system, as well as College’s Wellbeing Programme, create interlocking layers that enable every girl, the reserved as well as the extrovert, to find opportunities to lead a confident, fulfilled and enjoyable life at College.

 Each girl is supported in striking a successful balance between academic and co-curricular activities.
 With over 140 opportunities available, our co-curricular provision is exciting and well-resourced, and presents every girl with an opportunity to find her niche.
 We recognise that every girl is an individual, so there is no fixed formula for the number and type of activities that a girl can do.